Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 Another important example where the USC regime may become relevant in quantum computation is in the encoding of protected qubits~\cite{nataf2011}.
 Nataf and Ciuti considered the case of multiple qubits coupled to the same resonator mode

-Here, $N$ is the total number of qubits coupled to the resonator.
-It turns out that when the collective coupling of all qubits reaches very large values, the two quasi-degenerated lowest states of the Hamiltonian become
+Here $N$ is the total number of qubits coupled to the resonator.
+It turns out that when the collective coupling of all qubits reaches very large values, the two quasidegenerated lowest states of the Hamiltonian become

 with $|\pm\rangle$ being eigenstates of $\hat{\sigma}_{x}$.
 Both these states are weakly coupled to each other as they belong to a different parity chain \cite{casanova2010}.
 This doublet $\{ | \Psi_{G} \rangle , | \Psi_{E} \rangle\}$ therefore forms a robust qubit, with an energy difference $\delta \sim \Omega\exp{\left( -2g^{2}\omega^{-2} N \right)}$.
 The analysis of the coherence times is shown in Fig.~\ref{fig:nataf}.
 Clearly, for increasing coupling strengths, and also for increasing number of qubits, the decoherence rate decreases yielding a more protected qubit, up to a certain value of the coupling where the decoherence rate saturates.
+In a different work, a proposal \cite{stassi2018long} analyzed a protected quantum memory in the DSC regime.